bozo32/citation-checking-poc/README.md

     ```

 2. **Install Dependencies**:
-   no requirements.txt yet...noted in info for each script
+   requirements.txt
+   Access to a GROBID API

-3. **Run the Workflow**:
+4. **Run the Workflow**:
+   see documentation in each script for details